Much of the emphasis on the subject of ‘process safety culture’ originates from the Buncefield and Texas City incidents that occurred in 2005.

 All too often, a new product can be delivered within the set period, but many of the necessary steps required by the policies and procedures are missed.

+As an example, a company undertook a 3-week maintenance shutdown that had taken one year to plan.
+The plant was planned to restart operations on a Monday.
+On the preceding Friday afternoon, the plant was instructed that the maintenance had finished early, and the plant could be started up on Saturday.
+Normally, in this situation, everyone is congratulated, and bonuses are paid out.
 But, with this particular case, an investigation was instigated over the weekend to find out why the project was completed early – after all, it took one year to plan, and the required shutdown time was 3 weeks.

+The investigation found that the maintenance had been completed correctly.
 When the equipment was needed to complete a specific job, it was discovered that it was already present and waiting to be used.
+These efficiencies became clear and resulted in the tasks being completed ahead of schedule.

 Coaching & Mentoring

+The third, and most important input, is coaching and mentoring.
 At this stage, the awareness and understanding of an organisation’s process safety standards should be set and enforced across the entire business.
+Although it requires both time and effort to be successful, everyone in the business has to be able to coach and mentor.

 People will naturally be better coaches and mentors than others, but the knowledge and attitudes it takes to coach and mentor should be present across the organisation’s management systems.

 As prevalent across the sector, coaching and mentoring can be achieved by undertaking “safety observations.”
 Individuals are tasked with making observations to probe awareness in others.
+A target or aim can then be a set amount of safety observations undertaken each month.

 Conclusion

+Is this what your employees do?
+Is this what your process safety management team do and requires of others?
 Is this what those at the top of your organisation do?
 Is this your organisation?

 Process safety requires organisations to be in continual improvement mode – always looking for improvements to be made.
+This is a key behaviour needed for good process safety culture.

 From the very top-down, everyone in an organisation should always try to seek out problems, because problems can be solved, and improvements can be made.
+The problems not seen cannot be improved.

 If you are unclear about the effectiveness of your process safety leadership or organisational culture, Sigma-HSE can help implement process safety management systems across a variety of industries and can collaborate with you to implement tailored process safety management solutions for your business.